GianRathgeb/MathApp/README.md

 # MathApp

-This is my Math App
+This is my Math App, you can use it to calculate sides and volumes of forms and bodies